Winter Bird Care: How Help Your Subtropical Pet Survive Dry, Cold Winters

 - Bird Lights: Full Spectrum bird lights provide important health benefits for birds that can't get 12 hours of sunlight a day.
 These bird lights duplicate natural sun light allowing even captive parrots to enjoy the benefits of sunshine.
 While many bird light brands proclaim to simulate natural sunshine make sure to buy bird lights that are recommended for parrots such as Featherbrite Bird Lights.

 - Specialized Bird Bath Sprays have recently been developed with a bird's sensitive skin conditions in mind.
 Natra Pet Bird Bath Spray rinses dust and dander off of feathers while restoring essential skin softening preening oils.
 Clean feathers and supple skin are essential for winter bird care.
 Birds with itchy skin may resort to feather plucking to cope with the irritation.
-A new bird bath spray from Natra Pet contains both Alovera and natural bird preening oils to sooth itchy, dry skin and bring the color out in your birds feathers.
-Your parrot will feel so much more comfortable with the soothing effects of Alovera and the skin moisturizing natural preening oils.
+A new bird bath spray from Natra Pet contains both Aloe Vera and natural bird preening oils to sooth itchy, dry skin and bring the color out in your birds feathers.
+Your parrot will feel so much more comfortable with the soothing effects of Aloe Vera and the skin moisturizing natural preening oils.
 Did you know that preening oils actually coat feathers for improved insulation?
 We all know how uncomfortable it feels when your skin is dry.
 It makes you feel cold and itchy.
-Natra Pet Bird Bath and Alovera help soothe itchy skin, promote healthy preening and reduce dander.
+Natra Pet Bird Bath and Aloe vera spray for parrots helps to soothe itchy skin, promote healthy preening and reduce dander.

-- Humidifier: Just like people, birds need to breath and live in moist air.
+- Humidifier: Just like people, birds thrive in humid conditions.
 Birds thrive with moist skin, nostril’s, and eye tissues.
 Dry skin and nasal passages leave parrots to health problems.
 Supple skin withstands minor scratching, bumps and bruises while keeping toxic agents outside of the body.
 It stretches and flexes, whether it is our nostrils, eyes or body skin.